aalekseev/10-steps-security-pycon-ee-2020/slides/04-secure-connection.md

 ## 1. Use secure connection for everything (fix)

-1. Ensure that SSL sertificates are not expired (have a notification when it is)
+1. Ensure that SSL certificates are not expired (have a notification when it is)
 1. Ensure that on load-balancer or proxy serving all requests via secure connection.
     Also check out `SECURE_SSL_REDIRECT` Django setting
-1. Ensure that every image, javascript and stylesheet are server under secure connection as well
+1. Ensure that every image, javascript and stylesheet are served under secure connection as well
 1. Ensure that if your application communicate with third-party API it uses a secure connection
 1. If your application needs to transfer files via FTP, prefer using SFTP

 <!-- note

+1. We need to Ensure that certificates are not expired (have a notification when it is)
+1. Check framework settings related to the secure connection and how it can help you
+1. Check that every image, javascript and stylesheet are served under secure connection

 You can see that there is also mentions of FTP and third-party API connections.
 And it is here for a reason
 - Even if your application security level is pretty good, if part of the system works with less secure components - it is a weak spot that can be used as an attack vector.